STOMP – Mass Loaded Vinyl – Acoustical Shielding for Floor & Wall Applications

 WALLS

-Place STOMP sheet in position at top of the wall.
+Place STOMP sheet in position at top of the wall with black POE side against studs in new construction, and fibrous polyester side against existing walls.
 Align vertical edges over center of studs.
 Insert staples along top edge of sheet to hold in place.
 Allow STOMP to unroll vertically along the height of the wall.
 Apply additional staples along vertical edge if desired.
 For each additional sheet of STOMP to be installed, repeat the previous procedure.
-Note: Ensure vertical seems are centered over studs.
-Trim sheet if necessary.
-Locate any wall outlet penetrations that will require access and cut an X access point for each.
-Caulk floor, ceiling, and corner joints before installing drywall.

 Steel Stud Installation … For installation of STOMP sheets over steel studs, follow installation procedures for wood studs and replace staples with self-tapping, flat head metal screws.